With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 But adding the third year also allows Seattle to spread out the cap hit over three years, and specifically to bring it down to just $4.075 million for the 2021 season — basically $5.5 million less than his previous cap hit.
 A source confirmed the contract to the Times.

-That’s greatly needed relief for the Seahawks, who were listed as being $1.7 million over the cap heading into Tuesday (and before news broke of Jackson’s new deal).
+That’s greatly needed relief for the Seahawks, who were listed as being $1.7 million over the cap heading into Tuesday before news broke of Jackson’s new deal.

-“It’s not too much different,’’ Jackson said of his new contract.
-“Just a little extension.’’

 Future secured, he can concentrate on the task of trying to be a difference-maker for the Seattle offensive line, which otherwise returns six of the top seven players from a year ago.